 Parental Responsibility gives the parent of the child the responsibility of making all the important decisions in the child's life.
 This includes decisions in relation to the child's religion, education and medical care.

-A mother automatically acquires parental responsibility for her child.
+- A birth mother automatically acquires parental responsibility for her child.

-Unfortunately, this is not the case for unmarried fathers.
-An unmarried father acquires Parental Responsibility by one of the following ways:
+- If they are unmarried, the father acquires Parental Responsibility by one of the following ways:

-1) From 1 December 2003 by jointly registering the birth of the child with the mother;
+- For children born after 1 December 2003, by jointly registering the birth of the child with the mother;

 The situation can become more complicated if you have received fertility treatment with your partner, used a surrogate and have a surrogacy agreement be it an unmarried couple, same-sex couple or recently married/entered into a civil partnership and wish to formally acquire parental rights over your partner's biological child.

 At a City Law Firm we can advise you on your available options and what is involved.
 Please feel free to call us for a no-obligation conversation on:

 - Advising you on the process, legal criteria and whether you will qualify;